-- Identify a webinar for your observation, and arrange a mutually convenient time with your observer for the observation (your observer should stay for 1 hour).
+- Identify a teaching session for your observation, and arrange a mutually convenient time with your observer for the observation (your observer should stay for 1 hour).
 Give your observer access to your Blackboard module as they will be asked to review the materials accompanying your taught session.

 - Produce a plan for your session and share this with your observer.

 - Arrange a short pre-observation meeting with your observer to discuss your teaching plan an any developmental areas you would like them to pay special attention to.

 - Arrange a post-observation meeting with your observer.
 During this meeting, you will discuss both your taught session and the accompanying online learning materials on Blackboard.

 - Complete the online Impact and evaluation form which gives us information on how useful the process was.

 The completion of this form is mandatory.